Which city is cheaper, Porto or Lisbon?

 The nightlife in Lisbon is well established with world renowned clubs and venues.
 It is a bustling city with a lot of energy late into the night.
 There are countless bars, clubs, and music venues that cater to every personality type and style.

-The nightlife in Porto has something for everybody.
+Porto is a popular destination for visitors looking to party into the night.
 This city comes to life in the evening, particularly on weekends when locals and tourists alike flock to the many bars, restaurants, and nightclubs.

 It's fun to wander around the old towns in both Lisbon and Porto.